 This style tends to vary wildly in designs, and many of them will be exclusive or bespoke.

-Our favourite designer eyeglasses have to be the Wayfarers from Ray-Bans, which have been around for a very long time, yet still stand out as one of the best pairs of Designer glasses around.
+Our favourite designer eyeglasses have to be the Wayfarers from Ray-Ban, which have been around for a very long time, yet still stand out as one of the best pairs of designer glasses around.

 The density and thickness of the frames can have a big impact on how they look and feel.